 It was done using the ABTS radical scavenging bioassay.
-To create the ABTS radical cation, 5 mL of an aqueous ABTS solution with a concentration of 7 mM was mixed with about 88 $\mu$ L of 140 mM potassium persulphate (K2S2O8) until the final concentration of the solution was 2.45 mM.
-The solution was left in the dark for sixteen hours.
-Following incubation, the radical cation was further diluted in ethanol in order to bring the solution's original absorbance value down to 0.7.
-Next, 25 $\mu$ L of ethanol was used to produce the plant extracts for the study.
-At 730 nm, the final percentage decrease in absorbance was determined after adding $10\mu$ L of the sample solution to the reaction mixture.
+The ABTS radical cation was prepared by combining 5 mL of a 7 mM aqueous ABTS solution with about 88μ L of 140 mM potassium persulphate (K2S2O8) until the final solution concentration reached 2.45 mM.
+For a period of sixteen hours, the solution was not exposed to light.
+After the incubation period, the radical cation was further diluted with ethanol until the initial absorbance value of the solution was reduced to 0.7.
+To make the plant extracts for the research, 25μ L of ethanol was then used.
+At 730 nm, the final percentage decrease in absorbance was determined after adding 10μ L of the sample solution to the reaction mixture.
 It was anticipated that the end absorbance would be 20-80% lower than the reaction mixture's starting absorbance (Wall et al., 1966).